-WordPress ships with few default themes.
-However, you can easily customize the look and feel with the help of themes available either from official WordPress Gallery or any other third-party source.
+WordPress ships with a few default themes.
+However, you can easily customize the look and feel with the help of themes available either from the official WordPress Gallery or any other third-party source.
 Normally, you will have to install one single WordPress theme file.
 If you purchase a premium theme, you will be required to install a child theme on top of the primary theme.
 The child theme will provide features not available in the primary theme.

 Normally, Child themes are used with WordPress theme frameworks such as Thesis, Genesis, and others.
 If you work with framework-based themes, you will be able to access powerful parent themes with a solid code base.
 If you are a developer, you can directly modify the code.